lupyuen/lupyuen.github.io/src/flash.md

 # blflash vs BLOpenFlasher

 _We started this article with blflash (in Rust) ...
-And pivoted to BLOpenFlasher (in Go)?
+And pivoted to BLOpenFlasher (in Go).
 Why the switcheroo?_

 -   [__BLOpenFlasher__](https://github.com/bouffalolab/BLOpenFlasher) is the official open-source flashing tool for BL602...
 But we couldn't run make it work on Linux and Windows CMD [(See this)](https://github.com/bouffalolab/BLOpenFlasher/issues/2)